 Is a lead water line still legal in NYC?

 As of this writing the NYC DEP has not mandated the replacement of existing lead water service lines that are not leaking.
 However once any repair or work of any sort is required on a lead water main in NYC a full replacement is required by code.

 This is the NYC DEP code from Chapter 20 regarding water supply lines:

 NYC- DEP: SERVICE PIPE ISSUES

 Permits to repair service pipes composed of lead or galvanized metal will no longer be issued.
 These service pipes must be replaced.
 Permits to repair more than one-half of any service pipe shall no longer be issued.
 These service pipes must be replaced in their entirety. (§20-3 (S))

-It is short, definitive, and to the point – When a galvanized or lead service leaks you must replace it.
-Anyone that fails to do so it putting themselves in a position of exposure from damage from a future water line leak, or more importantly from any health concern due to tampering with lead and/0r leaving it in place.
+It is short, definitive, and to the point.
+When a galvanized or lead water service line leaks you must replace it.
+Anyone that fails to do so is putting themselves in a position of exposure to damage from a future water line leak.
+But perhaps more importantly they are risking health concerns due to tampering with lead and/0r leaving the lead line in place.
 Common sense should dictate not to attempt to save some money that may result in a monetary exposure many times that amount in the future.

 The DEP in New York City has become so concerned with lead in the drinking supply that they will not even issue a permit to reactivate a lead service that was closed from the tap connection on the public main.